alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-28-making-up-for-missed-salah-due-sleep.md

 ---
-layout: post
-title: "Making up for missed Salah due to sleep or other reasons"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 6196, Question1"
+date: 2020/08/28
 hijri: Muharram 9, 1442
-locale: en
 lang: en
-date: 2020/08/28
-category: [fatwas, salah]
-summary: "The Salah you miss due to sleep or forgetfulness should be offered the moment you wake up or the moment you remember.
-It does not matter if you wake up or remember it after sunrise."
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 6196, Question1
+summary: The Salah you miss due to sleep or forgetfulness should be offered the moment you wake up or the moment you remember.
+It does not matter if you wake up or remember it after sunrise.
+title: Making up for missed Salah due to sleep or other reasons
 ---

 ### Question: